 Build your profile | Why is it necessary?

 In the past 5 years, the number of students planning to study abroad has increased exponentially.
 According to a study, the number will likely increase to 1.8 million by 2024 compared to 800,000 in 2019.

 This increase has made gaining admission into universities overseas extremely difficult.
 With thousands of applications pouring in for a few hundred seats, the universities have tightened their admissions process.

-Building your profile, which means taking up opportunities that will expand your knowledge and skills, gives you tons of content to add to your resume, SOP, and LOR’s.
+While navigating through the complicated admissions process, many students forget to focus on one crucial thing – a strong profile.
+A student must know how to build a profile to stand out from thousands of applications.
+To build a solid profile, you need to take up opportunities that will expand your knowledge and skills.
+Doing so will also get tons of content to add to your resume, SOP, and LORs.
 And that’s how you impress the admissions committee at your dream university!

 So without further ado, let’s get started on these 10 time-tested profile-building strategies and nail your university application!

 One of the most valued co-curricular activities, working on projects is a great way to build your profile.